Ramtejapendikatala/Trace-Master-/README.md

 # Trace-Master-
-Real-Time Facial Recognition and Case Management for Missing Person Recovery using Artificial Intelligence , Deep learning ,Html, CSS, JS.
+Real-Time Facial Recognition and Case Management for Missing Person Recovery.

-para of this project things
+My project is developed by using AI,ML,DL tools to search missing people, Ticket tracking system , user friendly usage with guidelines and notification based on tickets.

 For Demo working of project refer - Demo.pptx